Anne Pattel-Gray: Career

 From 1989 to 1998, Pattel-Gray was the founding executive secretary of the Aboriginal and Islander Commission of the National Council of Churches.
 She was mentored by theologian and activist Charlie Harris, whom she believes was "compelled to hold governments and churches accountable".
 In 1998, she worked alongside him in organising "The March for Freedom Justice and Hope" on 26 January, a protest of over 40,000 people seeking to remind the country in the midst of its bicentennial celebrations that "White Australia had a Black History".
 Pattel-Gray later said prevented from taking his "rightful place" as President of the Uniting Aboriginal and Islander Christian Congress and that her support for Harris led to her being "driven out" of the Congress and "marginalised" in the Uniting Church.

-In 1998, Pattel-Gray went to India, where she was full Professor and Chair of Department at United Theological College, Bangalore until 2001.
+In 1998, Pattel-Gray went to India, where she was full professor and chair of her department at United Theological College, Bangalore until 2001.
 From 2003 until 2007 she was Executive Director of Tauondi College, an Aboriginal college, and from 2007 to 2010 she was Deputy Chairperson of Connecting Foster Carers in South Australia.
 From 2011, she was CEO of Murra Innovations Limited, a charity that was deregistered by the ACNC in 2016.
 Since 2015, she has been CEO of Q Solutions.
 She is also head of the Australian First Nations program at World Vision Australia.
 She has chaired the boards of Adelaide North TAFE, the Kaurna Plains Child Care Centre, the Aboriginal Advancement League SA and the National Aboriginal Women's Alliance and is a board member of the International Association of Black Religions and Spiritualities.
-She has been a Visiting Professor at universities including Ewha Womans University in Seoul, Gurukul Lutheran Theological College in India and Spelman College, Loyola Marymount University and Harvard University in the US.
+She has been a visiting professor at universities, including Ewha Womans University in Seoul, Gurukul Lutheran Theological College in India and Spelman College, Loyola Marymount University and Harvard University in the US.

 Pattel-Gray is a campaigner and lobbyist for justice and equal representation for Aboriginal and Torres Strait Islander people.
 She was the first person to bring the details of the Stolen Generations to a large international forum at the World Council of Churches in Canberra in 1991.
 She is recognised as an expert on Black theology.
 In 2011, Pattel-Gray gave the address at the Myall Creek Memorial ceremony.
 In June 2016, she was a keynote speaker at the Popular Indigenous Conference on Reconciliation in Norway, and in July 2019, at Common Dream, a conference for progressive religious thought and action in Australia.
-In July 2021, she will give the annual Northey Lecture at the Uniting Church's Centre for Theology and Ministry on "Red Ochre Theology".
+In July 2021, she gave the annual Northey Lecture at the Uniting Church's Centre for Theology and Ministry on "Red Ochre Theology".

 In August 2022, Pattel-Gray was appointed as the Professor of Indigenous Studies and Head of the School of Indigenous Studies at the University of Divinity.